-4.1 Public water supply
+3.1 Public water supply

 The department licenses Water Corporation to take groundwater from the Gnangara and Jandakot groundwater systems for Perth's public water supply.
 Groundwater from these systems forms a crucial component of Perth's Integrated Water Supply Scheme (IWSS).
-Within the Gnangara system, there is also a small volume of groundwater licensed for the Woodridge town water supply (Superficial and Leederville aquifers only), and for the Moore River South development (Leederville Aquifer).
+Within the Gnangara system, there is also a small volume of groundwater licensed from the Leederville Aquifer for the Woodridge town water supply and for the Moore River South development.
 These volumes do not form part of the IWSS and are licensed separately.